makersacademy/bowling-challenge/USER_STORIES.md

 # Game

-As a game,
-so that the game is played properly,
-Accept frames as input.

 1. As a game,
 so that the game is played properly,
 A game has a current score set as 0 initially.